mikaelsand/reactor-sthlm-api-pub/Session2/Lab3/instructions.md

 If you imported the Postman collection there is a call created for you.
 It is called Get Employee and is located under the Get Token request.

+> You need to update the API-key for the request before sending the call.
+You can your your admin key.
+If you need help finding your admin-key, you can find the instructions [here](howtofindtheadminkey.md).

+- Update the request header `Ocp-Apim-Subscription-Key` to contain your admin key.
-- Make sure you have a fresh token by using the Get Token request.
-If this is successful, the token will be updated and can be used in the Get Employee request.
+- Make sure you have a fresh token by using the `Get Token` request first.
+If this is successful, the token will be updated and can be used in the `Get Employee` request.
-- Execute the Get Employee request.
+- Execute the `Get Employee` request.
 If everything is working, you should get back a 200 OK and this message.

 ```JSON
 {